Psychologist Job Overview

 Source: U.S. Bureau of Labor Statistics

-Educational Requirements for Psychologists
+What Are the Educational Requirements for Psychologists?

 Master's Degree in Psychology

-Most states require people who run their own practice to have a Ph.D. or Psy.D.
-Prospective psychologists interested in research while Doctor of Psychology programs are best suited for the practice of psychology.
-Individuals may begin these programs after earning a master's degree or enter directly after undergraduate studies.
-Students who have already completed a master's program may count some of the credits toward the completion of their doctorate.
+Ph.D. in Psychology programs are geared towards those candidates who are interested in research while Doctor of Psychology programs are best suited for the practice of psychology.
+Individuals can begin these programs after earning a master's degree or enter directly after undergraduate studies.
+Students who have already completed a master's program can count some of the credits toward the completion of their doctorate.